pakoito/wargames/smalltricks/RULES_FULL.md

 You can use a screen to obstruct the view, or write the arrangement in your phone or a piece of paper.

-### Faction Turns
+### Faction Phase

-During a Faction turn, the Player gets to activate all of their Units.
+During a Faction phase, the Player gets to activate all of their Units.
 They activate the Units one by one, moving the Unit according to their type.
-A Unit cannot be activated twice in the same turn.
+A Unit cannot be activated twice in the same phase.

-### Resolution Turn
+### Resolution Phase

-During the Resolution turn, several sub-turns are resolved in order:
+During the Resolution phase, several sub-phases are resolved in order:

 - Combats: Opposing Units in the same hexagon are considered Engaged and have to resolve a Combat.
 All combats are considered to resolve simultaneously.
 - Melee Abilities: Melee abilities from Units not Engaged are applied now.